ryjin111/ryjin111/README.md

 ###

-<p align="left">I'm currently focusing on being an pixel NFT artist and exploring new knowledge and skill to increase my productivity/</p>
+<p align="left">I'm currently focusing on being an pixel NFT artist and exploring new tech within the NFT itself</p>

 ###